ZadorLaboratory/axonalBARseq/README.md

 ## TBS
 Necessary, contains functions for all scripts

 ## imProcess_5d
 Image processing (i.e. max projection) for both sequencing and antibody data.

 Output image available, no need to rerun.

 Note: not recommend, updated script available.

-## alignmentTest27
-Script alignment and basecalling for every batch of experiments.

-Output variable available, no need to refun.

-Output data need to be cleaned for the downstream analysis.

-## combineBC_8C

 ## abStitching_2